discully/afinalunity/ASTRO.md

  * 67: *"Rogue Planet"* :question:
  * 68: "Black Hole"
  * 69: "Subspace Vortex"
- * 72: "Unity Device" - In astromap.db (in astro.db the Unity Device is 73)
+ * 72: "Unity Device" (In astromap.db, in astro.db the Unity Device is 73)
  * 73: "Special item"
    * Alien device - the one which attacks Mertens Orbital Station
    * Unity device